-ADHD is a neurobiological developmental disorder that affects up to 11% of the US population.
+ADHD is a neurobiological developmental disorder that was reported to affect 9.4% of children and 2.8% of adults in the US, according to a 2016 study.
 Through extensive research in the last few decades, the medical community has learned much about how the brain is affected by ADHD.
 Neurotransmitters play a key role in the impairment that causes ADHD symptoms.
 While we still have a long way to go in fully understanding the causes and implications of ADHD, we now know that neurotransmitters are an important piece of the overall brain puzzle.

 ADHD can cause widespread ramifications in all areas of a person's life, especially if undiagnosed or untreated.
 Children and teenagers may struggle with the demands of school, while adults may experience difficulty at work, with maintaining social relationships, or in accomplishing their goals.
 While some people develop coping strategies to manage their ADHD symptoms, most people will need to seek out professional diagnosis and treatment.